antronerds/r2-training-courses/docs/MSCADN_interim_course_R2.md

   located on chromosome 2, did you expect to see the result you obtained (which chromosome has the most significant p-value)?

 - One of the nice features in R2, is that you can easily explore results further.
 Go back to the correlation analysis page and scroll to the bottom.
 Here you can make adaptations to the analysis.
-- To gain more insight in what might be going on, in the adjustable settings menu,  change the correlation direction to only **negative** and click submit.
+- To gain more insight in what might be going on, in the adjustable settings menu of the correlation analysis result page, change the correlation direction to only **negative** and click submit.
 Perform the chromosome map analysis again.
 ---------

 ![](_static/images/R2d2_logo.png) **Where are overrepresented genes primarily located with respect to their chromosome location?**